 …and me the Bacalao (cod).

 For dessert the options were Tarta de Queso (Cheesecake) and Flan de Huevos Caseros (Homemade Vanilla Pudding).
 We all opted for the Tarta de Queso.
-All this, including a bottle of wine and a beer for Al, came to 13 Euros per person.
+All this, including a bottle of wine for me and Mikey, and a beer for Al, came to 13 Euros per person.

 The only downside to this midday binge was the desire to take a siesta immediately afterwards…

-I have previously spent time in Spain, but never managed to have this ‘extravaganza of eating’ experience before!
+I have previously spent time in Spain, but this was the first time to have this ‘extravaganza of eating’ experience!

 More about our October 2014 trip to northern Spain.